 D3 Indicate terms for which transfers may enroll:

-D3 Fall X
+D3 Fall \mathbf{X}

 D3 Winter

 D3 Spring X

 D3 Summer X

 D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x If yes, what is the minimum number of credits and the unit of measure?
-30
+30 transfer applicants, speeny (on a 4.0 socie).
+D7 If a minimum college grade point average is required of transfer applicants specify (on a 4.0 scale).
+See Below

-D5 Indicate all items required of transfer students to apply for admission: D5
+D5 Indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not Required
+D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Х
+D5 High school transcript х

-College transcript(s) Х
+D5 College transcript(s) Х

-Essay or personal statement Х
+D5 Essay or personal statement х

-Interview Х
+D5 Interview х

-Standardized test scores Х
+D5 Standardized test scores х

-Statement of good standing
+D5 Statement of good standing from prior institution(s) x

-from prior institution(s) x
+D6 If a minimum high school grad s required of